mittelmark/Rpkg/README.md

 * `LICENSE` - license files can be replaced if you prefere other licenses, such as GPL or BSD
 * `R/add.R` - example R code file with embedded documentation
 * `man/add.Rd` - example R documentation file
+* `vignettes/tutorial.Rmd` - a template for a package vignette, if not desired just delete the folder `vignettes` and update the `DESCRIPTION` file

 The following files are usually not part of your package: